About the Hatfield McCoy GeoTrail

 All of us have a chance to open a book or watch a movie about America's History and imagine what it must have been like to be part of this bloody feud.
 Now you can visit the very spots where Johnse & Rosanne met.
 Stand in locations where they felt love so strong that they defied the wishes of their families and bore a child and suffered the agony of it's death.
 Visit where The McCoy boys where tied to the Paw Paw trees and killed by the Hatfields, and walk away with a better understanding of the feud.

-This past year, with the release of the History Channel's The Hatfield's & McCoy's movie, the nation has been exposed to what we locals have always known was an important piece of the battle between good & evil, right & wrong, the North & the South and mostly between love & hate.
+With the release of the History Channel's The Hatfield's & McCoy's movie, the nation has been exposed to what we locals have always known was an important piece of the battle between good & evil, right & wrong, the North & the South and mostly between love & hate.
 No matter which side you believe was right, in the end, you will enjoy the story.

 The Hatfield McCoy GeoTrail caches are all family friendly and not difficult to find or approach.
 They are designed to be accessible by the majority of people.
-However, because several of the sites involve stairs or short hikes, this series is NOT wheelchair accessible.
-For persons with disabilities, there are many other geocaching opportunities in the Big Sandy & Tug Valley Areas that ARE handicapped accessible.

 The Groundspeak Geocaching Logo & Images of Signal the Frog are

 Registered trademarks of Groundspeak, Inc. Used with permission.
-Thanks Groundspeak !!!
+Thanks Groundspeak!!!